shreedharvh/GoCDWorkshop/README.md

 This codebase sets up GoCD containers to compile and publish a docker image from a sample application

-### Setup:

-Change DOCKERHUB_USER in ci.gocd.yaml <br/>
-Update your dockerhub credentials in ./files/go-agent/docker-config.json

 ### Commands:

  docker-compose build <br/>
  docker-compose up <br/>

+### Post that

+ Change DOCKERHUB_USER and DOCKERHUB_PASSWORD in your go-server http://localhost:8153/go/environments/contacts-deployment/show

 ## Note:
 If you face issues with docker go agent throwing this error 'Cannot connect to the Docker daemon.',